ChristineCPham/odin-rock-paper-scissors/README.md

 ### The Challenge

 Users should be able to:
-- Input their choice of rock, paper, or scissors
+- Click their choice of rock, paper, or scissors
 - Play against a computer
-- See their game results in the console
+- See their game results in the user interface

 ### Links